 Everyone can create one of these profiles for their businesses, but only those who pay close attention to the effectiveness of a Dental Marketing campaign will focus on optimizing them.
 Let us take a closer look at how to achieve this.

 What it all achieves

-Optimizing a Google My Business profile means two things: populating your profile with accurate information and frequently updating the information available to users.
-In this guide, we will first review core information about your dental practice, some of the bonuses from having a Google My Business panel, and we will look at ways to keep your profile fresh with updated information for potential patients.
+Optimizing a Google Business Profile profile means two things: populating your profile with accurate information and frequently updating the information available to users.
+In this guide, we will first review core information about your dental practice, some of the bonuses from having a Google Business Profile panel, and we will look at ways to keep your profile fresh with updated information for potential patients.

 Back to basics

 Every dental practice has a name, and you should start creating your profile by identifying it with its name.
 Keep in mind that consistency is key here.
 That will be a recurring theme with this guide, partially motivated because we work as a dental marketing agency that likes uniformity throughout all the client’s assets and because it is the best way to make a search engine’s algorithm like Google to love you.